 c.
 Post-inspection activities.
 Inspection findings/observations will be documented in accordance with Inspection Manual Chapter (IMC) 0617, “Vendor and Quality Assurance Implementation Inspection Reports.”
 Inspection issues that cannot be resolved at the time of the inspection will be documented as unresolved items in accordance with IMC 0617.
 Inspection findings, unresolved items, or pertinent information that could affect ITAAC closure should be documented in accordance with IMC 0617.
 The Vendor Inspection Program Plan provides additional guidance on the process used by the Vendor Inspection COE for communicating with Region II Construction Inspection staff and the affected licensees on inspection findings that could affect ITAAC closure.

-In accordance with the guidance in IMC 0617, the lead inspector should convene a findings review panel to evaluate potential findings and to ensure that the findings are consistently dispositioned across the Vendor Inspection COE.
+In accordance with the guidance in IMC 0617, the lead inspector should convene a findings review panel prior to the inspection report being issued to evaluate potential findings and to ensure that the findings are consistently dispositioned across the Vendor Inspection COE.

 2507-07 TYPES OF INSPECTIONS